mikeysan/100daysofcode/haiku/readme.md

 ##### On Windows

-Open a terminal and type `python haikuai.py "Write a haiku about the ocean."`
+Open a terminal and type `python haikuai.py "Write a haiku fish."`